Landsat Data in R

 Vegetation (especially trees) is often associated with residential areas that are both more attractive and more healthful places to live (Visram 2021).
 Tree cover reduces summer street temperatures and promotes the presence of birds (Rubiano 2020).

-There is a commonly cited relationship between neighborhood demographics and levels of vegetation that has been referred to as a luxury effect (Leong, Dunn, and Trautwein 2018) or tree gap (Visram 2021).
+There is a commonly cited relationship between neighborhood affluence and levels of vegetation that has been referred to as a luxury effect (Leong, Dunn, and Trautwein 2018) or tree gap (Visram 2021).
 Residential tree cover is considered a matter of environmental justice (Leahy and Serkez 2021), and American Forests' Tree Equity Score tracks the tree cover as critical infrastructure.

 While NDVI does not clearly distinguish trees from grasses, levels of different types of vegetation tend to correlate in space, so NDVI can be used to assess the relationship between neighborhood greenness and demographics.